gudzak6/correlation/README.md

-# correlation
+# Java Statistical Package
-This program will calculate the correlation between a pair of numbers x and y.
+This program will take in a text file and calculate certain statistics